Creating the perfect email marketing strategy: What you need to know

 Click Through-to-Open Rate

-There are several factors which could go into a low click through-to-open rate, such as your email design, your content, your call to action — really any element in the body of your email.
+Several factors could contribute to a low click-through-to-open rate, such as your email design, content, call to action—really any element in the body of your email.

-It is a little more challenging to isolate what may be causing a low click through-to-open rate, which is why you need to set up some A/B test splits to determine the cause.
+It is more challenging to isolate what may be causing a low click-through-to-open rate, so you need to set up some A/B test splits to determine the cause.

 Opt-out Rate